 Why repine thou art my faithful valentine

 Emma married Lyman Drew, a musician and music teacher, on August 16, 1855.
 The couple had one child, Mary Lyman Drew, born in 1858.
 In 1881 Emma and Lyman purchased an old house at 152 Marshall Street in the Standish Shore area of town.
 The house was perfectly situated to be an attractive boarding house and indeed it became a popular destination.
-It was close to the beach and the Myles Standish Hotel and a only short walk from the newly erected (although not complete) Myles Standish Monument.
+It was close to the beach and the Myles Standish Hotel and a only short walk from the recently erected (although not completed until 1898) Myles Standish Monument.

 Emma became a widow in 1887 when Lyman died but she continued to run the boarding house until 1907.
 She then became a boarder herself, moving to the home an acquaintance on Chestnut Street.
 Emma M. Drew died in 1913 at the age of 79.